IRAN – Yazd

 Image result for faravahar symbol

-Usually sky burial sites were in remote areas.
+Usually, sky burial sites were in remote areas.
 Yazd is unique in having its sky burial sites near the town and it was thus easier to deal with the dead.
 The mountain on the right is Golestan (the one we climbed) and the one on the left is Monecky.
-It is named after an Indian Parsee who was solicited by the Zorastrians to come to Iran to help them – he built schools, provided tuition for students, helped remove the heavy taxes Zorastrians were subjected to and built this sky burial site on Monecky (where he subsequently had a sky burial upon his death in 1890).
+It is named after an Indian Parsee solicited by the Zoroastrians to come to Iran to help them – he built schools, provided tuition for students, helped remove the heavy taxes Zoroastrians were subjected to and built this sky burial site on Monecky (where he subsequently had a sky burial upon his death in 1890).

 Zoroastrian Fire Temple.
 Climb the few steps up to this white, one-story building fronted by 4 columns.
 Enter the small room and see through a glass window, the eternal fire in a large brass brazier.
-The priests were white pants, smock, hat and a face mask when they deal with the fire.
+The priests wore white pants, a smock, a hat and a face mask when they dealt with the fire.

 Day 7 Yazd